wuaipinglab/sitePath/README.md

 Most multiple sequence alignment format can be parsed by [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html).
-`sitePath` has a wrapper functin for parsing and adding the sequence alignment
+`sitePath` has a wrapper function for parsing and adding the sequence alignment

 ``` r